OAuth 2.0 Authentication Backend

 operations after a limited time, but does not disconnect the client.
 To refresh the token, the

-client can use the AMQP 0.9.1
+client can use the AMQP 0.9.1 update-secret protocol method if supported by the

 client.
 For an example, see the

 Java client documentation.
-If the
+If the client

-client does not support update-secret
+does not support update-secret

 , it must disconnect and reconnect with a new token.